Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Review of Methodology

-Here, $BF_{ku} = \frac{P(\mathbf{Y}|H_k)}{P(\mathbf{Y}|H_u)}$ for $k=0,1,2$. $P(H_k)$ is the prior distribution for accepting hypothesis $H_k$.
-The authors show that the Wishart distribution is not able to incorporate prior beliefs on the graph, and therefore, they propose two other types of distributions for the prior $P(H_k)$: the Corrected Wishart (CW) prior and the matrix-F prior.
-For both prior distributions, they show that the values $BF_{ku}$ can be computed using the so-called Savage-Dickey ratio by \cite{SavageDickey}.
-The H-WM algorithm can also be used for confirmatory hypothesis tests.
+Here, $BF_{ku} = \frac{P(\mathbf{X}|H_k)}{P(\mathbf{X}|H_u)} = \frac{P(H_k|\mathbf{X})}{P(H_k)}$ for $k=0,1,2$. $P(H_k)$ is the prior distribution for accepting hypothesis $H_k$.
+The Bayes factor $BF_{ku}$ is therefore just a ratio of the posterior and prior of the hypotheses $H_k$.
+Using the Wishart prior for the precision matrix, they show that the prior and posterior partial correlations approximately follow normal distributions.
+The Bayes factors $BF_{ku}$ can then be computed analytically or by sampling repeatedly from the Wishart distribution and using Equation \ref{eq:partialcorr}.
+The Wishart distribution, however, is not able to incorporate prior beliefs on the graph.
+Therefore, they propose two other priors: the Corrected Wishart prior and the matrix-F prior.
+The H-BGGM method can also be used for confirmatory hypothesis tests.
 These kinds of hypothesis tests involve more than one partial correlation; for example, $H_0: \rho_{12} > \rho_{34}$ and $H_1: \rho_{12} \leq \rho_{34}$.